 I'm a current resident...

 [+] I currently live on post but would like to move to a different house.
 Can we apply for another wait list?

-Once the family is housed, the service member cannot apply for another wait list unless the following occurs: the service member meets the eligibility requirements for additional bedrooms due to (1) change in rank or (2) change in family composition.
-Intra-post moves are given the lowest priority on the wait list.
+Once a family is housed, the service member cannot apply for another home unless the service member meets the eligibility requirements for wait list placement due to (1) change in rank or (2) change in family composition.

 I'm moving out...

 [+] What happens when I need to move?